-- ► Chairman of CAZ Foncière 2 SAS - ▶ Member of the Board of CECAZ SA - Permanent representative of CECAZ on the Board of Directors of AEW Foncière Écureuil - ► Chairman of the Board of Directors of MURACEF SA
+- Chairman of CAZ Foncière 2 SAS - Member of the Board of CECAZ SA - Permanent representative of CECAZ on the Board of Directors of AEW Foncière Écureuil - Chairman of the Board of Directors of MURACEF SA - During the past five years and which are no longer held - None

-None
+Isabelle Rodney has been a member of the Board of Caisse d'Épargne Côte d'Azur since August 2008.
+She is in charge of the finance and expertise division and oversees in this respect the Financial Department, the Commitments and Recovery Department as well as the Customer Services Department.
+A graduate of the Paris École supérieure de commerce and the Stanford Executive Program, holder of a degree in business law and an actuary diploma, from 1986 to 1993 she worked as a broker, trader and treasurer in various financial organisations (Coficoba, BMF, Casden Banque Populaire).
+Within the Banque Populaire group, she was later appointed Sub-Director in the Casden group, in charge of the Treasury, ALM, planning and Management Control.
+In 2001, she joined the Caisse nationale des Caisses d'Épargne (CNCE), where she held the position of Director of the Planning and ALM Department.
+She was then appointed Director of the Financial Performance Department in 2007, after following the Caisse d'Épargne group's course for senior managers.

-Isabelle Rodney has been a member of the Board of Caisse d'Epargne Côte d'Azur since August 2008.
-She is in charge of the finance and expertise division and oversees in this respect the Financial Department, the Accounting and Tax Department, the Commitments and Recovery Department as well as the Banking Back Office Department.
-A graduate of the Paris École supérieure de commerce and the Stanford Executive Program, holder of a degree in business law and an actuary diploma, she worked between 1986 and 1993 as broker, trader and treasurer in various financial organisations (Coficoba BMF Casden Banque Populaire).
-Inside the Banque Populaire group, she was later appointed Sub-Director in the Casden group, in charge of the Treasury, ALM, planning and Management Control.
-In 2001, she joined the Caisse nationale des Caisses d'Epargne (CNCE), where she held the position of Director of the Planning and ALM Department.
-She then was appointed Director of the Financial Performance Department in 2007, after following the corporate officers' course of the Caisse d'Epargne group.
+Anne SALLÉ-MONGAUZE

-Anne SALLÉ-MONGAUZE Director since November 3, 2016
+Director since November 3, 2016